Each year we provide two or three Autism Dialogue programmes.

 Paolo, E., Cuffari, E., and De Jaegher, H. (2018).
 Linguistic Bodies: The Continuity between Life and Language , MIT Press.

-We launch our online training programme for Coaches and Therapists in Autumn 2023.
+We launch our online training programme in Spring 2024.

 Click to sign up to be the first to receive news.